 You know, the drones by these drug cartels in Mexico, they fly drones into our airspace.

-And what they're doing is they're basically scoping out where the security people are so they can literally dictate and guide drug smugglers to the to the route that is safest for them to get their drugs into the country.
+And what they're doing is they're basically scoping out where the security people are so they can literally dictate and guide drug smugglers to the route that is safest for them to get their drugs into the country.

 And worse, human trafficking as well.